 - Turmeric.
 Turmeric is a bright orangish-yellow spice popular in many Asian dishes.
 It has an earthy aroma and gives a somewhat bitter flavor to foods.

 - Garam Masala.
 Garam Masala is actually a blend of spices including black pepper, mace, cinnamon, cloves, brown cardamom, nutmeg, and green cardamom.
-The garam masala blends will differ between brands and region, but this is one that I recommend.
+The garam masala blends will differ between brands and regions, but this is one that I recommend.

 - Salt.
 Just a pinch or so.